-Social workers with a bachelor's degree can find jobs as social and human service assistants, health educators, and social science research assistants.
+Social workers with bachelor’s degrees can find jobs as social and human service assistants, case managers, and social science research assistants.
 They also work at the macro social work level, influencing the policymakers who create and fund public programs.

 Social and Human Service Assistant

 Social and human services assistants help social workers identify what kind of assistance clients need, create intervention plans, research services, coordinate resources, and help clients fill out paperwork to apply for services such as food stamps or housing assistance.
 Social and human services assistants make an average of $41,600 per year, according to BLS data.
 In some states, you can become a licensed social work associate without a bachelor’s degree or with a bachelor’s degree in a field other than social work.

 Residential counselors work with people who live in residential facilities, including older adults, people with disabilities, and people with mental health and substance abuse conditions.
 They provide individual and group counseling, teach clients life skills to help them gain independence, and identify potential issues or crises and try to prevent them.
 They evaluate clients on a continual basis and make recommendations when clients are ready for discharge.
 Residential counselors make an average of $42,480 per year, according to Payscale data from June 2023.
 Some positions may require you to have an LCSW, so you can provide individual and group counseling.

 Social science research assistants help researchers with administrative tasks.
 As a social science research assistant, you will collect, document, and analyze data and information, keep up to date on industry knowledge, train other social science assistants, and communicate with peers and supervisors.
 Social science research assistants make an average of $57,760 per year, according to BLS data.
 You’ll need a BSW to become a social science research assistant.